-The Trust Fund's investments in equity and equity-related securities may be held for the medium to long term for strategic purposes, and are not held for short-term trading purposes.
+The Trust Fund's investments in equity and equity-related securities may be held for the medium to long term for strategic purposes.
 Management, in conjunction with the Trust Fund's Investment Adviser, closely monitors the exposure of the Trust Fund's investment portfolio to changes in equity indices and is therefore able to minimise the risk resulting from such fluctuations.